-But what “untapped” opportunity, particularly when we already have a popular online marketplace like Carousell?
+But what “untapped” opportunity, you may wonder, when we already have a popular online marketplace like Carousell?

 The company launched the website last month and currently has over 400 products for sale.
 Most of the clothing are from designer brands like Dior, Ralph Lauren and Bonpoint; boutique brands like Happyology, Kakapo and DotDotSmile; high street brands such as Zara and Gap; and local brands including Le Petit Society, The Elly Store and Sea Apple.

 “This not only allows shoppers to choose from a wide range of brands and style, but also access unique, vintage pieces at affordable price points.
 And to further encourage parents to embrace ethical fashion, we also provide ideas on how to pair the pieces we have.”

-All the clothing are currently sourced locally, and all the listed prices are at least 50 percent off their retail prices.
+All the clothing are sourced locally and all the listed prices are at least 50 percent off their retail prices.
 In short, a top from a high street brand can be going for as low as $10, and a rare couture piece, for a couple of hundred.
-Every item is carefully sorted (i.e. new with tag, excellent and good) by condition.
+Also, every item is carefully sorted (i.e. new with tag, excellent and good) by condition.

 A greater purpose

 It’s no secret that the fashion industry is the second largest polluter in the world, coming in second to oil.
-And in Singapore alone, baby children clothing add up to over 200,000 tonnes of textile waste a year, which is why Priscilla and Lala wanted to do their part—however small—in minimising waste.
+And in Singapore alone, baby and children clothing add up to over 200,000 tonnes of textile waste a year, which is why Priscilla and Lala wanted to do their part—however small—in minimising waste.

 “There’s still some resistance to consuming second-hand items, perhaps due to uncertainty about their condition or cleanliness standards.
 But there needs to be a change in mindset so that our children will inherit a liveable and green planet.”

-As such, much as the duo had to “forgo a few staycations” to build the website, they have no regrets about pursuing this passion project.
-It helps that customers are fast recognising their efforts.
+Much as the duo had to “forgo a few staycations” to build the website, they have no regrets about pursuing this passion project.
+It helps that customers recognise their efforts.